First-timers should start on Front Street

 A short, very Leavenworth-specific stop with thousands of nutcrackers from many eras and countries.
 It fits well before dinner, during a weather break, or when the kids need something more concrete than another storefront.

-Museum hours and tickets →Quiet reset near town
+Museum hours and tickets →Quiet edge near town

 When Front Street gets crowded, cross toward the river for a flatter, calmer walk through cottonwoods and views of the water.
 It is the easiest way to make the village feel less like a single busy block.